Skip to main content

 Rspack v2 note: Rspack v2 ships as a pure ESM package and requires Node.js 20.19.0+.

-Why upgrade to Rspack v2?
+Why Rspack v2?

 • Persistent cache with proper invalidation — Rspack v2 promotes persistent caching (cache.type: 'filesystem') from experimental to stable, with portable cache support (cache.portable) and read-only cache for CI (cache.readonly).
 This means fast rebuilds that survive process restarts and are properly invalidated when dependencies change.